bxbyte/ods2pdf/README.md

 Download the extension [here](https://github.com/bxbyte/ods2pdf/releases/tag/release).

-Then navigate on LibreOffice to `Tools>Extension Manager...` menu, then click on the `Add` button and select your `ods2pdf.oxt` file from the download.
+Then navigate on LibreOffice to `Tools>Extension Manager...` menu, then click on the `Add` button and select your `ods2pdf.oxt` file downloaded before in the file dialog.

+<u>You must also accept the Conditions & Terms of Usage (GNU 3 license).</u>

 ## Configuration